achung89/react-futures/README.md

   futureArray.unshift &nbsp;&nbsp;# both mutable and requires knowledge of array<br />
   delete futureObject &nbsp;&nbsp;# both mutable and requires knowledge of object, since it returns true or false depending on whether operation succeeded<br />
   Object.preventExtensions(future) &nbsp;&nbsp;# Causes problems in proxy<br />
+  futureArray.forEach() &nbsp;&nbsp;# Requires react futures to resolve a future without suspense, which is not yet implemented.
+Not even sure this is a good idea since deferred side-effects can cause unexpected behavior, plus what benefit would this have over a for loop? <br />

 </ul>